jonbrennecke/matlab-utils/README.md

 matlab-utils
 ============

-The purpose of this module is to incorporate some functionality into matlab.
+The purpose of this module is to incorporate into matlab some basic functionality that matlab is mysteriously lacking.

 The module can be imported by typing something like: